inventage/keycloak-custom/README.md

 | `KEYCLOAK_GRANT_TYPE`               | Property used by keycloak-config-cli, it is either `password` or `client_credentials` | `client_credentials`                  |
 | `KEYCLOAK_CLIENT_ID_REF`            | Property used by keycloak-config-cli and kcadm                                        | `${KC_BOOTSTRAP_ADMIN_CLIENT_ID}`     |
 | `KEYCLOAK_CLIENT_SECRET_REF`        | Property used by keycloak-config-cli and kcadm                                        | `${KC_BOOTSTRAP_ADMIN_CLIENT_SECRET}` |

+### realm-example.json

+In order to update the realm-example.json, it is recommended to follow these steps:

+- On the admin UI, create a new realm
+- Export the `realm-export.json` (default config)
+- Configure a single entity i.e. `client`, `clientScope`, `role`, `identityProvider` etc.
+- Export the `realm-export.json` (custom config)
+- Compare the changes between the export (diff)
+  - In order to compare the JSON files more effectively:
+  - Remove any `id`' keys (those are Keycloak internal ids)
+  - Sort all objects and arrays recursively
+  - All of the above can be applied with the following `jq` script:

+    ```bash
+    jq --sort-keys '
+        walk(
+            if type == "object" then
+                del(.id, .containerId)
+            else
+                .
+            end
+        ) |
+        walk(
+            if type == "array" then
+                if (.[] | select(type == "object")) then
+                    sort_by(try .name catch "", try .alias catch "", try .flowAlias catch "")
+                else
+                    sort
+                end
+            else
+                .
+            end
+        )' realm-example.json
+    ```

+  - Start a new `realm-example.json`, including only the custom config that deviates from the default config (the diff from the previous step)
+  - Replace any environment specific configuration i.e. URL, client-ids and client-secrets with env vars
+  - Apply the configuration with the `keycloak-config-cli`